Nicholas Fairfax, 14th Lord Fairfax of Cameron: Career

 Lord Fairfax's directorships of several companies are as follows: Thomas Miller P and I, and Thomas Miller Defence, 1987–1990; Sedgwick Marine & Cargo Ltd, 1995–1996; British-Georgian Soc.
 Ltd, 2006; Sovcomflot (UK) Ltd, since 2005; Sovcomflot, 2007.
 He is Patron of AMUR Tiger and Leopard Charity, 2006.
 He is a Freeman of the City of London and a Liveryman of the Shipwrights' Company.

 He was a member of the House of Lords first from 1977 to 1999.
 In November 2015, he was elected to return to the House at a Conservative hereditary peers' by-election, following the death of Lord Montagu of Beaulieu (1926–2015).

 In 2020, Lord Fairfax endorsed Justin Fairfax, Lieutenant Governor of the U.S. state of Virginia, in his bid for Governor in the 2021 Virginia gubernatorial election.
 Lt.
-Gov. Fairfax's great-great-great-grandfather was a slave manumitted by Thomas Fairfax, 9th Lord Fairfax of Cameron.
+Gov. Fairfax's great-great-great-grandfather was a slave manumitted by Thomas Fairfax, 9th Lord Fairfax of Cameron, an ancestor of Nicholas.
+(The 9th Lord was a Swedenborgian, and manumitted all his slaves.)